orsonteodoro/gcf2/README.md

 * disable-thinlto.conf -- Turn off use of ThinLTO
 * disable-override-compiler-check.conf -- Disables CC/CXX override checks.
 The
 ebuild itself or the build scripts may forcefully switch compilers.
+* disable-cfi-at-system.conf -- Disable CFIing this package in the @system set
 * force-translate-clang-retpoline.conf -- Converts the retpoline flags as Clang
  *FLAGS
 * force-translate-gcc-retpoline.conf -- Converts the retpoline flags as GCC